zemogle/darkmattersheep-hugo/content/blog/movie-boycott.md

 The test has 3 levels:

-- The film must have a least 2 named female characters
+- The film must have at least 2 named female characters
 - 2 named female characters must have at least 1 conversation with each other.
-- At least 1 of these conversations must not be able a named male character
+- At least 1 of these conversations must not be about a named male character

 You would think that given 50% of humanity is female, this should be an easy criteria to fulfil.